Losant/losant-docs/docs/edge-compute/walkthrough.md

   losant/edge-agent
 ```

-If you open the edge compute device page prior to running this command, you'll see it log some connection information when the Agent is started.
+If you open the Edge Compute device page prior to running this command, you'll see it log some connection information when the Agent is started.

 ![Edge Agent Connection](/images/edge-compute/walkthrough/edge-agent-connection.png "Edge Agent Connection")